angular/angular/aio/content/guide/lazy-loading-ngmodules.md

 </code-example>

 The import statements stay the same.
 The first two paths are the routes to the `CustomersModule` and the `OrdersModule` respectively.
-Notice that the lazy loading syntax uses `loadChildren` followed by a string that is the relative path to the module, a hash mark or `#`, and the module’s class name.
+Notice that the lazy loading syntax uses `loadChildren` followed by a function that uses the browser's built-in `import('...')` syntax for dynamic imports.
+The import path is the relative path to the module.

 ### Inside the feature module